Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ```
 $ sudo chown <name>:<name> <filename>
 ```
-8. To change the owner of a folder
+8. To change the owner of a folder.
 ```
 $ chmod 777 <folder>
 $ chmod 666 <folder>